c-blake/nio/FAQ.md

 |matrix|tensor "store" that strives to just solve **just one simple problem**:
 not parsing & re-parsing and running "live" right off the files, but solve that problem as generally as is easy.
-All that said, the NIO solution is *so* simple that it seems not improbable *someone* else has devised a close analogue, especially in a simplified variant, such as only column stores.
+All that said, the NIO solution is *so* simple that it seems not improbable *someone* else has devised a close analogue (especially simplified variants as above).

 ### 11 - Ok..Why not a full object graph?